 Academic Career and Research Areas

 Professor Buyx’ research spans the whole field of biomedical ethics, with a particular focus on ethics of medical innovation and health technologies, research ethics, questions of solidarity and justice in contexts such as public health and health care provision, and novel participatory approaches in biomedicine and beyond.
 She has expertise in theoretical ethical analysis as well as in empirical, mixed-methods studies and policy development.
 She is keen on pursuing an interdisciplinary, embedded-ethics approach and collaborates regularly with clinical colleagues as well as with colleagues from many other disciplines.
 Professor Buyx sits on a number of high-level national and international ethics bodies concerned with policy development and implementation, and consults for various international research consortia and policy initiatives.
 She has been a member of the German Ethics Council since 2016 and has been chairwoman of the body since 2020.
-In 2019, she was accepted to the WHO Expert Advisory Committee on Developing Global Standards for Governance and Oversight of Human Genome Editing.
+She was a member (2019-2021) of the WHO Expert Advisory Committee on Developing Global Standards for Governance and Oversight of Human Genome Editing.

 Professor Buyx is committed to communicating with the public and lectures widely.
 She is a medical doctor with postgraduate degrees in philosophy and sociology.
 She has previously held appointments at the University of Kiel, University of Münster; Harvard University, and University College London; and she was Assistant Director of the Nuffield Council on Bioethics, London.